Insights Website development services

 Gatsbyjs2K3.5K4.5K5k

-What conclusions can we make as far as the popularity of JavaScript frameworks is concerned?
+What conclusions can we draw about the popularity of JavaScript frameworks?

 • jQuery remains the most popular framework.
 However, the share of active sites that use this technology has stopped growing and even slightly decreased throughout 2022.
 While 78.3% of websites used it early in the year, this percentage fell to 77.6% by the end of 2022.